Chart Moves August 28, 2013: Luke Still Rules as Mayer Underperforms

 Luke Fends Off Mayer To Retain Top Spot

-She can roar all she wants to, but Katy Perry can’t stop Robin Thicke… yet at least.
+She can roar all she wants to, but Katy Perry can’t stop Robin Thicke… at least not yet.
 Thicke manages a rare 12th week atop the Billboard Hot 100 – regardless of the controversy swirling around the summer’s biggest single.

 Who’s Got Next?

-Several albums dropped on August 27 that are noteworthy.
-Big Sean is likely the biggest in the urban realm with his anticipated sophomore effort Hall of Fame.
+Several albums dropped on August 27 that are noteworthy. is likely the biggest in the urban realm with his anticipated sophomore effort Hall of Fame.
 However, Sean is joined by the reunion album of Goodie Mob (Rage Against the Machine) as well as Juicy J’s long awaited Still Trippy.
 Hip-hop isn’t the only bright spot.
-Franz Ferdinand return with Right Thoughts, Right Words, Right Action, Avenged Sevenfold return with Hail to The King, and Marques Houston arrives with Famous.
+Franz Ferdinand return with Right Thoughts, Right Words, Right Action, return with Hail to The King, and arrives with Famous.
 Best bets?
 Big Sean and Avenged Sevenfold perhaps?